locka99/cpp-to-rust-book/features_of_rust/casting.md

 That's a very brief summary of casting which probably invokes more questions than it answers.
 Casting in C++ is very complex and nuanced.
 Some casts merely instruct the compiler to ignore const or treat one type as another.
 A static cast might involve code generation to convert a type.
 A dynamic cast might add runtime checks and throw exceptions.

+## Coercion

-Rust has nothing equivalent to this complexity.
-A numeric type may be converted to another numeric type using the [`as`](https://doc.rust-lang.org/book/casting-between-types.html#as) keyword.
+Rust does not do casting.
+A numeric type may be coerced to another numeric type using the [`as`](https://doc.rust-lang.org/book/casting-between-types.html#as) keyword.

 ```rust
 let a = 123i32;
 let b = a as usize;
 ```

+## Into and From traits

 Anything beyond this requires implementing the `Into<>` or `From<>` traits and making conversion an explicit action.

+TODO

 The compiler also does not allow code to cast away `const`-ness or treat one type as another except through `unsafe` code blocks.